 There are other very popular sights here apart from Buda Castle such as Mathias Church and the National Library which will be on every travel guide as they are quite impressive.

-However, I was more interested in the great vistas from the Fishermen’s Bastion so instead, I spent most of my time there.
+However, I was more interested in the great vistas of the Fishermen’s Bastion so instead, I spent most of my time there.

 Top tip: There’s a nice cafe across the square called Panoramia which offers great views over the city.
 Also, if you are looking for a place to relax after a long day walking around there’s a renovated Turkish-style thermal bath called Rudas located in this area.
 It gets super packed, so try to reserve in advance, bring flip flops and be prepared to pay full price fee to get access to the outdoor Jacuzzi with a view of the city.